red-perfume/red-perfume.github.io/README.md

 ## Site Map outline

+* Red Perfume - CSS Atomizer & Optimization
+  * Homepage
+  * link to "getting started"
+* Intro to CSS Atomization
-* What is "CSS Atomization"?
+  * What is Atomization?
-  * Convey visually what the concept of CSS atomization is
+  * Why should you automatically atomize your CSS?
+  * If the big tech companies are doing it, why isn't everyone else?
-* Library documentation
+* Library API Documentation
   * `red-perfume-task-runner`
     * Getting started guide
     * API